 Unused grant funds must be returned to the Foundation so that they may be made available to other applicants in future grant cycles.
-Please return unused funds via check made out to the NRA Foundation, Inc., noting the grant reference number, by mail to:
+Please return unused funds via check made out to "The NRA Foundation, Inc.", noting the grant reference number, by mail to:

-NRA Foundation Grants
+NRA Foundation Finance

 11250 Waples Mill Road